openspending/community.openspending.org/resources/osi/machinereadfaq.md

 - Slovenia: No minimum disclosure threshold
 - Greece: No minimum disclosure threshold

-Without knowing more about why these levels have been set across countries, it is hard to fathom why they were so positioned or whether they are reasonable (find more on this topic in the Spending Data Handbook).
+Without knowing more about why these levels have been set across countries, it is hard to fathom why they were so positioned or whether they are reasonable.